leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 Option 5: Works, ends program.

-Select Option 2 to sign in.
+// Now you can select Option 2 to sign in.
 The following menu will be displayed:

 1. Sign in
 2. Create Customer Account